Puppy Play & Learn Foundation Classes at 6.30 – 7.00pm

 Drop-in on 23rd July

-Puppy Play & Learn Sessions at 6.30pm – 7pm.
-Phone first to check for spaces
+Puppy Play & Learn Sessions -Call or email first for more information

 Unwaged, State Pensioners & Students £40.00 per term.